-Brazil slapped a new tax on foreign investors this week and a Turkish court ruled against preferential tax treatment for international investors in local bonds, highlighting the re-emergence of capital controls in developing economies faced with sharply rising currencies due to capital inflows.
+Brazil slapped a new tax on foreign investors this week, highlighting the re-emergence of capital controls in developing economies faced with sharply rising currencies due to capital inflows.

 "What concerns me is the signal from Brazil that it cares more about its export sector than foreign investors," said Paul McNamara, local currency portfolio manager at Augustus Asset Management.

 On Tuesday, the Brazilian finance ministry announced a 2% tax levy on foreign investors participating in both local equity and fixed income markets — though this does not apply to issuance of external debt by Brazilian companies.
 The levy in Brazil is higher than a previous 1.5% tax that was scrapped in October 2008 to encourage foreign capital inflows and the previous measure did not apply to equities.

 Local reports suggest the central bank was not informed of the measure before the announcement.
 Guido Mantega, Brazil’s finance minister, said the tax was to "prevent excesses" in local asset markets, reduce speculative inflows and more importantly, cool appreciation pressures on the currency.
 There have been $17bn of net portfolio inflows into Brazil so far this year with $13.5bn in equities and $3.5bn in fixed income, according to HSBC researchers.

 Emerging market governments, only recently, were scrambling to attract capital in the face of global deleveraging.
 In March, Chile announced its 17% capital gains tax for foreign and local investors in onshore bonds would be scrapped.
 However, Brazil’s move highlights how governments and central banks are now prepared to choke off capital inflows to boost export competitiveness.